sysadmin-info/sysadmin.info.pl/content/en/blog/how-to-compile-vim-from-source-and-use-copilot-with-vim.md

 ---
-title: "How to compile vim from source and use copilot with vim"
+title: How to compile vim from source and use copilot with vim
 date: 2023-06-03T10:00:00+00:00
-description: "In this video  I explained how to compile vim from source faster thanks flags for make and how to use copilot in vim."
+description: In this video  I explained how to compile vim from source faster thanks flags for make and how to use copilot in vim.
 draft: false
 hideToc: false
 enableToc: true